yurivict/nn-insight/README.md

 ## Limitations
 * Many operators aren't supported yet.
-* Quantized models aren't supported yet
+* Quantized models aren't supported yet.
 * Intermediate layer display isn't as sophisticated as it could be.
 * 1D data display is missing.
 * Scrolling issues are present in the neural network view.